benkehoe/aws-sso-util/docs/primer.md

 ## Administration

-Administering AWS SSO is done through the [`sso-admin`](https://docs.aws.amazon.com/singlesignon/latest/APIReference/welcome.html) and [`identitystore`](https://docs.aws.amazon.com/singlesignon/latest/IdentityStoreAPIReference/welcome.html) APIs, which are accessed using AWS credentials.
+Administering Identity Center is done through the [`sso-admin`](https://docs.aws.amazon.com/singlesignon/latest/APIReference/welcome.html) and [`identitystore`](https://docs.aws.amazon.com/singlesignon/latest/IdentityStoreAPIReference/welcome.html) APIs, which are accessed using AWS credentials.

-Note that a) these APIs cannot be used directly with the OAuth access token resulting from signing in, and b) the AWS credentials used to access them do not need to come from a role linked to AWS SSO (otherwise, how would you set it up?).
+Note that a) these APIs cannot be used directly with the OAuth access token resulting from signing in, and b) the AWS credentials used to access them do not need to come from a role linked to Identity Center (otherwise, how would you set it up?).